 This postcard-perfect perched village is home to the Bastide de Gordes, the Vaucluse’s only Palace hotel, set into the cliffside, while Michelin-star restaurants Les Bories and Hostellerie le Phébus draw the foodie crowd.
 Abbaye Notre-Dame de Sénanque and Musée de la Lavande are nearby.

 A scenic terraced village and the historic family seat of the Marquis de Sade.
 In the 90s, designer Pierre Cardin bought up dozens of houses and founded a now-famous arts and theatre festival held every July.
-Home of the respected Lacoste School of the Arts, global art experts flock here.
+Home of the respected Savannah College of Art and Design (SCAD), global art experts flock here.

 This charming hilltop village is a joy to explore on foot, with its Romanesque church and ancient town houses on the Rue Saint-Denis.
 Topping the village, an 11th-century château hosts cultural events and affords stunning views of Mont Ventoux and the ragged Dentelles de Montmirail.